AgenttiX/agenttix.github.io/it/purchasing.md

   - Various features that are difficult to find on consumer laptops: integrated LTE/5G modems, privacy filters on monitors, fingerprint readers, identity card readers, NFC etc.
   - Good Linux support from the community
+- The [Framework](https://frame.work/) laptop has great upgradeability and repairability, which give it a long lifespan and therefore good value for money.
 - For the CPU, GPU, RAM and SSD, please see the desktop tips
 - Laptop performance is affected a lot by cooling, and therefore performance test results for the individual components